dmuth/dmuth/README.md

 - [Splunk Network Health Check](https://github.com/dmuth/splunk-network-health-check) - A network health checking that I built.
 Uses [Splunk Lab](https://github.com/dmuth/splunk-lab) and [a hacked version of ping](https://github.com/dmuth/iputils)(!)
 - [Is SEPTA F\*cked?](https://github.com/dmuth/IsSeptaFcked) - Slightly more... colorful status website for Philadelphia public transit.
 Visit the Production Website [here](http://www.isseptafucked.com/).
 - [Tarsplit](https://github.com/dmuth/tarsplit) - Split up tarballs on file boundaries to more easily use large tarballs in Docker images.
-- [evernote-to-obsidian](https://github.com/dmuth/evernote-to-obsidian) - Wrapper for the Yarle app to make converting Evernote notebooks to Markdown easier.
+- [evernote-to-obsidian](https://github.com/dmuth/evernote-to-obsidian) - Wrapper for the `Yarle` app to make converting Evernote notebooks to Markdown easier.
+- [rsync-obsidian-to-icloud](https://github.com/dmuth/rsync-obsidian-to-icloud) - Scripts to `rsync` your local [Obsidian](https://obsidian.md/) vault to/from iCloud so the mobile app can use it